Tgjerulff/os2-docs-template/README.md

 As a part of the documentation maintainer team...
 1. Start by [creating a documentation repository in your project, from this template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template), including only the main branch.

 2. Use the repositorys built-in [issues feature](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) to manage all changes, task and suggestions for improvements.
-[Organize your work in Milestones](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones) and [use task lists to break down larger documentation work](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/about-task-lists).
-Use [labels to prioritize and classify your issues](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) to maintain an overview on what needs to be done.
+    - Organize your work in [Milestones](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones)
+    - [Use task lists](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/about-task-lists) to break down larger documentation work into manageble pieces.
+    - [Assign labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels)  to prioritize and classify your issues and maintain an overview on what needs to be done.

 3. Stay on top of proposed changes to the documentation by [reviewing and merging Pull Requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews) to your documentation repository,

+    > [!TIP]
+        > If you get stuck, os2 can help, just get in touch [os2@os2.eu](mailto:os2@os2.eu)

 ## 🧑‍🦰 Contributors Guide
 As a contributor

-Changes and suggestions are raised as issues Standardized version controlled workflow.

-OS2 are currently using GitHub
+1. Document suggestions and improvements by [raising issues feature](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) and describing what needs to be fixed, describe the user stories and potential delivered values.

+2. Participate in issue discussions to help reach the correct resolutions.
+If you have the required knowledge about a part of the project, suggest yourself as an [assignee to the issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/assigning-issues-and-pull-requests-to-other-github-users#about-issue-and-pull-request-assignees).

+3. Using simple [Markdown](), collaborate on documentation branches with issues assigned to you by the maintainers.

 [Browse documentation][Just the Docs] to learn more about the templates features for formatting your documents